pushover/pushover.github.io/readme.txt

 The ant is more complicated.
 The image ant.png contains all possible animation images for the ant, one animation below the other.
-I have an additional GIMP image that contains in seperate layers possible surrondings of the ant in different animation frames (like ladders, steps, ground, a carried domino...).
+I have an additional GIMP image that contains in separate layers possible surroundings of the ant in different animation frames (like ladders, steps, ground, a carried domino...).
 I will happily provide that image to the interested artist.